section-engineering-education/engineering-education/content/articles/implementing-and-understanding-passwordless-ssh/index.md

 ---
 Online privacy and security are vital considerations in our modern era.
 The high value of information has caused a need to implement better security practices and strategies.
 <!--more-->
-The secure shell host protocol (SSH) is one of the important security protocols used to protect data in an insecure network.
+The Secure Shell Host protocol (SSH) is one of the important security protocols used to protect data in an insecure network.
 The cryptographic-based protocol has evolved to a passwordless alternative to increase its resilience.

 #### What You will learn
 1. What is passwordless SSH?